mikesphar/logstorm/README.md

 # logstorm
-A very bad go program for generating way too many log messages and blasts them at the local host syslog port (UDP 514)
+A very bad go program for generating way too many log messages and blasting them at the local host syslog port (UDP 514)

 Usage: